Post job

 A farm labour's background is also an important factor in determining whether they'll be a good fit for the position.
 For example, farm labours from different industries or fields will have radically different experiences and will bring different viewpoints to the role.
 You also need to consider the candidate's previous level of experience to make sure they'll be comfortable with the job's level of seniority.

-The list breaks down common farm labour roles and compares their salaries.
+The following list breaks down different types of farm labours and their corresponding salaries.

 Farm LabourAgricultural workers maintain the quality of farms, crops, and livestock by operating machinery and doing physical labor under the supervision of farmers, ranchers, and other agricultural managers.$10-15